 Style guide for text-based elements of submissions

-Please apply these guidelines insofar as possible.
-These guidelines might not apply systematically to a submission considered by their author as a piece of creative writing, free-form essay, experimental or art writing.
+Please apply these guidelines as far as possible.
+These guidelines might not apply in their entirety to a submission considered by its author as a piece of creative writing, free-form essay, experimental or art writing.

 Please feel free to direct any queries you may have to the editorial team.

-- (for the comprehensive guide, please refer to the
+(for the comprehensive guide, please refer to the Intellect Books style guide.)

 Notes are formatted as endnotes as opposed to footnotes.
 Endnotes are numbered within the main text using superscript Arabic numerals.
 The numbers should always appear after a punctuation mark, except if the punctuation mark is a dash or a colon – then the superscript number is placed before.
 References follow the Harvard reference style.

 The first word of each bullet point should have an initial capital letter and use full points only if the text in the bullet point consists of a completed sentence; otherwise use no punctuation if the bullet points are just a list of single (or a couple of) words or fragments of sentences